jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

     use strict auto named arg by, initial=.nil, ...     -- 'by' is mandatory.
                                                         -- 'initial' is optional, default value is .nil.
                                                         -- Any named argument is accepted.
-                                                        -- The named arguments passed by the caller are available as local variables.
+                                                        -- The named arguments passed by the caller are available as variables.
                                                         -- They are also available in .Context~namedArgs.